-Task 9 - Connect the Camera to the Raspberry Pi The camera ribbon locates into the port highlighted in the image (right).
+Task 9 - Connect the Camera to

 Follow these steps below with the help of the images on the following page.

 I) Gently lift the clasp on the camera port, highlighted in image i) on the following page.

 II) Insert the camera ribbon into the port ensuring the blue tab on the ribbon is facing away from the HDMI port (labelled on the Pi) as seen in image ii) on the following page.

 III) Secure the ribbon by holding it in the port and gently pushing down on the clasp.
 Make sure the ribbon is pushed down evenly and not at an angle.

-What you will need: Raspberry Pi A +
+What you will need: Raspberry Pi

-Task 7 Insert Assembly

-Locating the Camera Ribbon
+Connecting the Camera Ribbon